 Added to this, much of my career in the Army was spent war gaming and training to fight North Korea.
 I know most of the territory, terrain, and tactics of North Korea and its army.
 While the initial outset of hostilities would be violent, this is not the 1950s.
 The North Korean military would be grossly overmatched.

 In regards to the artillery question above, it would make no military sense for the North Koreans to train all or most of their artillery on Seoul, leaving U.S. and South Korean troops on the border areas unscathed.
 So while I said I didn’t want to really discuss the “what ifs” of a conflict…I do want to say that this idea that the North Koreans would reign down destruction on Seoul is highly inflated, in my opinion.
 The only exception to that would be their possible use of nuclear weapons against South Korea.

 I only address this issue on artillery and what our news media is presenting in order to make a point.
-The people of this country must educate ourselves on what is happening, and what the possibilities and probabilities are.
-When my colleague, Richard Kelsey, wrote about the necessity of war in his article last week (North Korea: War is here … Likely), he laid out the reasons why war most likely is inevitable.
+Americans must educate themselves on what is happening, and what the possibilities and probabilities are.
+When my colleague, Richard Kelsey, wrote about the necessity of war in his (North Korea: War is here … Likely), he laid out the reasons why war most likely is inevitable.

 I believe our rightful efforts towards preparing for that war are being hampered due to the news media and the left “fogging up” things with unrealistic scenarios, like the issue with artillery I raised above.
 They want to conflate the problem to the point that it paralyzes President Donald Trump.
 And their goal is to make sure we do not act.

 For many years, as I listened to the left and President Barack Obama talk about North Korea, I wondered what they believed the endgame is.
 Were they simply interested in kicking the can down the road, for someone else to deal with?
 Did they hope that something magical would happen, and the Kim’s would be overthrown or would decide to be “nice” people?